spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Validation

 Once installed, the gateway registers itself with Palette's SaaS portal.
-To verify the gateway is registered, go to **Tenant Settings > Private Cloud Gateways** and verify the gateway is listed in the **Manage Private Cloud Gateways** table.
+To verify the gateway is registered, navigate to **Tenant Settings > Private Cloud Gateways > MAAS** and verify the gateway is listed on the Manage Private Cloud Gateways page.

 When you install the gateway, a default MAAS cloud account is automatically created.
 To verify the account creation, go to **Tenant Settings > Cloud Accounts** and locate **MAAS** in the table.
 Verify your MAAS account is listed.